davidecavestro/gphotos-cdp-docker/README.md

 Close the browser: the folder you chose is enough to open a headless browser and access your photos.

-## Configure docker compose
+### Configure docker compose

-Launch the container mounting the profile folder and the directory where you want to
+Launch the container mounting the profile folder and the directory where you want to download your stuff

 ```compose.yml
 ---